 3. Eggshells may improve joint health

-A few studies have shown eggshell membrane supplementation as a treatment for symptoms related to osteoarthritis and to alleviate joint pain or stiffness.
-(3) Eggshell membrane is primarily composed of a protein in the form of collagen.
+A few studies have shown eggshell membrane supplementation as treatment for symptoms related to osteoarthritis and to alleviate joint pain or stiffness.
+(3) Eggshell membrane is primarily composed of the protein collagen.

 However, more research is needed in this area to determine the effectiveness of eggshell membrane supplementation in joint health.